 But chances are if you’re not in a larger city in a relatively progressive area, a local zero waste group may not exist yet.
 Take your zero waste lifestyle to the next level by being the one to get it started.

 Check out my post for a step-by-step guide to beginning a zero waste community.
-Also, be sure to visit Treading My Own Path for a great deep-dive into the nitty-gritty of beginning a zero waste Facebook group.

 3. Host a zero waste workshop.